Dominican Workers' Party

-The Dominican Workers Party (Partido de los Trabajadores Dominicanos, PTD) was a communist party in the Dominican Republic founded in 1979.
-The leader and secretary general of the party was José González Espinosa.
+The Dominican Workers' Party (Partido de los Trabajadores Dominicanos, PTD) was a socialist political party in the Dominican Republic founded in 1980.
+At its foundation, the party also supported Maoism, but later dropped references to it.
+The longest-serving leader and secretary general of the party was José González Espinosa, in office from the party's foundation until 2012.
 In the 16 May 2006 election, the party was a member of the winning Progressive Bloc.

 In December 2019, the party was transformed into People's Force.

 The party published a periodical, Liberación.